Stenway/RSV-Challenge/README.md

 # RSV-Challenge

-A detailed documentation will follow soon.
+A detailed documentation about the RSV data file format can be found in the [RSV specification repository](https://github.com/Stenway/RSV-Specification).

-Meanwhile there is the explanation video available on Youtube:
+There is also the explanation video available on Youtube:
 [RSV - Rows of String Values - A Simple Binary Alternative to CSV](https://www.youtube.com/watch?v=tb_70o6ohMA)

+A more detailed documentation about this repository will follow.

 ## License